chef/chef-web-docs/chef_master/source/ctl_chef.rst

 chef shell-init
 =====================================================
-Use the ``chef shell-init`` subcommand to set the Ruby included in ChefDK as the system Ruby.
-ChefDK is designed to allow the isolation of applications used by ChefDK from other Ruby development tools that may be present on the workstation.
+Use the ``chef shell-init`` subcommand to set the Ruby included in Chef Workstation as the system Ruby.
+Chef Workstation is designed to allow the isolation of applications used by Chef Workstation from other Ruby development tools that may be present on the workstation.
 This supports Bash, fish, Windows PowerShell (posh), and zsh.

 bash zsh fish PowerShell (posh)